00mjk/isomorfeus-project/isomorfeus-data/docs/data_edge_collection.md

-### LucidData::EdgeCollection, LucidData::LinkCollection
+### LucidData::EdgeCollection

-allows for isomorphic access to a collection of LucidData::Edge, LucidData::Link objects.
+allows for isomorphic access to a collection of LucidData::Edge objects.

-EdgeCollection and LinkCollection are the same, use whichever term you prefer.

 Different edge classes are allowed in a collection.

 ### Creating a EdgeCollection